anishsingh20/Image-Classifiaction-using-CNN-and-keras-in-R/README.md

 # Image-Classifiaction
-   I have build a dense CNN network for classifying the images in R into 10 classes.
+   I have build a deep CNN network for classifying the images in R into 10 classes.

    The 10 classes are airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
    The usual method for training a network to perform N-way classification is multinomial logistic regression, aka. softmax regression.